tannewt/wa-law.org/senate/2021-22/WM/README.md

 Possible executive session on bills heard in committee.
 Possible other business.
 Meeting is scheduled to end at 3:00 p.m.

 See https://app.leg.wa.gov/CSI/Senate for testimony options.
 To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

+### Mon, Feb 7 at 10:00 am
+Executive Session
+* Bills to be determined.

+Possible other business.
+Meeting is scheduled to end at 9:00 p.m.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules